rgriff23/rgriff23.github.io/_posts/2017-06-11-ecomorphology-orbit-orientation.md

 >  4 observations deleted due to missingness
 ```

-Here is a run-down of the results (focusing on main effects):
+That's a lot of results to process, so here is a run-down (focusing on main effects):

-- Main effects are always in the expected direction (nocturnality, faunivory, and arboreality are associated with more forward-facing orbits)
-- All main effects are significant in all three MANOVAs.
+- All main effects (nocturnality, faunivory, and arboreality) are significant in the MANOVAs for all three subsets of the data.
-- In one-way ANOVAs for the full dataset, all main effects are significant
+- All main effects are significant in one-way ANOVAs for the full dataset.
-- In one-way ANOVAs for the subset without marsupials and anthropoids, all main effects are significant except for nocturnality, which is a non-significant predictor of convergence and frontition. *This is the biggest discrepency between my results and Heesy (2008), who found that nocturnality was significant in all of the one-way ANOVAs for this group.*
+- After dropping marsupials and anthropoids, there is a mixture of significant main effects in one-way ANOVAs... nocturnality and faunivory were significant predictors of frontition, all three main effects were significant predictors of convergence, and only nocturnality was a significant predictor of verticality.
-- In one-way ANOVAs for the subset without marsupials and primates, only the main effects for nocturnality and insectivory are significant (arboreality is not)
+- After dropping marsupials and all primates, only the main effects for nocturnality and faunivory are significant.

 This last finding- that arboreality is non-significant in the one-way ANOVAs when marsupials and all primates are dropped from the analysis- is the key result that Heesy (2008) interprets as support for the Nocturnal Visual Predation hypothesis and against hypotheses that focus on arboreality as a driving factor behind orbit evolution.

-I have to say, I find it highly suspect to base this conclusion on a non-significant statistical result, particularly one which only appears after much of the data (and thus statistical power) has been removed.
+I find it highly suspect to base this conclusion on a non-significant statistical result, particularly one which only appears after much of the data (and thus statistical power) has been removed.
 I also think it is noteworthy that the interaction between nocturnality and faunivory was not significant in the final model, since I would *think* that the Nocturnal Visual Predation Hypothesis should predict a significant *interaction* between these variables (not just independent effects).
 That said, I will now demonstrate that more appropriate phylogenetic models eliminate nearly all of the significant statistical results, rendering moot the interpretation of the particular arrangement of p-values in Heesy's (2008) original results.

 ## Problem of phylogenetic autocorrelation

 Phylogenetic autocorrelation, also called phylogenetic pseudoreplication or phylogenetic non-independence, is a well-known problem in comparative evolutionary biology.
-The problem arises when researchers attempt to apply statistical methods that assume independent observations (e.g., linear regression) to evolutionary data that is not statistically independent.
+The problem arises when researchers attempt to apply statistical methods that assume independent observations (e.g., linear regression, ANOVA/MANOVA) to evolutionary data that is not statistically independent.
 For example, a human, a chimpanzee, and a mouse cannot be considered 3 independent entities because a human and a chimpanzee are much more closely related to each other than they are to a mouse, thus they have had less time to evolve independently.
 Failure to account for phylogenetic autocorrelation in statistical models leads to elevated risk of Type I error, or false positives, because relationships that are driven by phylogenetic patterns may be incorrectly attributed to predictor variables in the model (Martins & Garland 1991).

-Heesy was aware of this potential issue, but cited the absence of software for implementing phylogenetic MANOVA as the reason for using standard MANOVA.
-Lack of software might have been an issue when the paper was published in 2008, but fortunately it isn't anymore.
 In the following section I use functions from the R packages `geiger` and `geomorph` to correct for phylogenetic autocorrelation in Heesy's (2008) models, and discuss the impact it has on the results.

 ## Reanalysis of Heesy (2008) with phylogeny